A Woman Is a Woman

 1961, directed by Jean-Luc Godard

-There are many amusing moments in A Woman Is a Woman.
-Angela interrupts a phone call to go back and catch an egg she tossed up from a frying pan moments earlier. Émile rides a bike in loops around the small apartment.
+A Woman Is a Woman is full of little surprises and amusements.
+Angela interrupts a phone call to go back and catch an egg she tossed up from a frying pan. Émile rides a bike in loops around the small apartment.
 A jump cut cuts Alfred off as he yells upstairs to Angela, incongruously putting a song (“Hello there Joe, what do you know?”) into his mouth.
 Angela and her colleague magically change costumes by walking behind a pillar.

 In most movies these gags would be one-liners inserted to spice up the action, with no particular relevance to the movie’s argument or plot.
 Here, however, they all shine a spotlight on the artifice of cinema.
 The egg makes us aware of continuity; the bicycle moves like a camera on a dolly; the pop song draws attention to the arbitrary use of music; and the jump cut and costume trick highlight the act of cutting.
 Unlike the “magical” cuts in a Méliès trick film, the angle shifts 180° around the pillar, revealing the artifice behind the trick.